-A Coordinated School Health Program (CSHP) model consists of eight interactive components.
+The Whole School, Whole Community, Whole Child (WSCC) Model, formerly known as a Coordinated School Health Program (CSHP), consists of ten interactive components.
 Schools by themselves cannot, and should not be expected to address the nation’s most serious health and social problems.
 Families, health care workers, the media, religious organizations, community organizations that serve youth and young people themselves also must be systematically involved.
 However, schools could provide a critical facility in which many agencies might work together to maintain the well-being of young people.

 A planned, sequential, K – 12 curriculum that addresses the physical, mental, emotional and social dimensions of health.
 The curriculum is designed to motivate and assist students to maintain and improve their health, prevent disease, and reduce health-related risk behaviors.
 It allows students to develop and demonstrate increasingly sophisticated health-related knowledge, attitudes, skills, and practices.
 The comprehensive health education curriculum includes a variety of topics such as personal health, family health, community health, consumer healthy, environmental health, sexuality education, mental and emotional health, injury prevention and safety, nutrition, prevention and control of disease, and substance use and abuse.
 Qualified, trained teachers provide health education.